jonnonz1/nz-statute-book/acts/public/2011/education-amendment-act-2011.md

     (b) accepts tuition fees from the person.

 ### 35 Code
-Section 238F(2)(e) is amended by—
+Section 238F(2)﻿(e) is amended by—
   (a) inserting or their authorised representatives after international students; and (b) inserting to investigate and determine complaints from the administrator about alleged breaches of the code, after exhausted,.

 ### 36 Export education levy
-(1) Section 238H(2)(b) is amended by omitting , and the period to which it, or any part of it, relates.
+(1) Section 238H(2)﻿(b) is amended by omitting , and the period to which it, or any part of it, relates.
 (2) Section 238H(4) is repealed.

 **Amendments to Part 19 of principal Act**

 ### 37 Functions of Committee
-Section 241 is amended repealing paragraph (b) and substituting the following paragraphs:.
+Section 241 is amended repealing paragraph (b) and substituting the following paragraphs:
-  (b) to exercise in relation to universities in accordance with section 253A the powers of the Qualifications Authority under sections 249 to 251C, 254A(2)(b), and 255:
+  (b) to exercise in relation to universities in accordance with section 253A the powers of the Qualifications Authority under sections 249 to 251C, 254A(2)﻿(b), and 255:
   (ba) to list university qualifications on the Qualifications Framework:

 **New Part 20 of principal Act substituted**

 ### 38 New Part 20 substituted
-Part 20 is repealed and the following Part substituted:New Zealand Qualifications AuthorityInterpretationInterpretation Functions of Qualifications AuthorityFunctions of Authority1989 No 80 s 253Certain functions of Authority in relation to entrance to universities1989 No 80 s 257New Zealand Qualifications FrameworkNew Zealand Qualifications FrameworkDirectory of Assessment StandardsDirectory of Assessment StandardsStandard-setting bodiesApproval of programmesApproval of programmesConditions on programme approvalsAccreditation to provide approved programmesAccreditation to provide approved programmes1989 No 80 s 261Conditions on accreditationLapse of accreditationWithdrawal of accreditationTraining schemes and consents to assess against standardsApplication for training scheme approval Conditions of training scheme approvalWithdrawal of training scheme approvalLapse of training scheme approvalConsent to assess against standardsConsent to assess against standardsConditions When a consent expires or ceases to have effectRulesRulesFunctions and powers of Authority in relation to universitiesExercise of certain powers of Authority by Vice-Chancellors Committee 1989 No 80 s 260Granting of awardsPowers of Authority in granting of awards1989 No 80 s 254Use of certain terms in name of registered establishmentMinister may consent to registered establishments using certain terms in their names1989 No 80 s 264AFeesFees 1989 No 80 s 266Enforcement powers of AuthorityPower to obtain information1989 No 80 s 255Compliance notices1989 No 80 s 255APowers of entry and inspection1989 No 80 s 78AResearchResearch1989 No 80 s 256Provisions relating to continuation, constitution, and operation of New Zealand Qualifications AuthorityContinuation of New Zealand Qualifications Authority1989 No 80 s 248Constitution1989 No 80 s 249Chief executive 1989 No 80 s 254BDelegation by Authority1989 No 80 s 251Membership of Government Superannuation FundChild care allowancesTaxation 1989 No 80 s 254E.
+Part 20 is repealed and the following Part substituted:New Zealand Qualifications AuthorityInterpretationInterpretationFunctions of Qualifications AuthorityFunctions of Authority1989 No 80 s 253Certain functions of Authority in relation to entrance to universities1989 No 80 s 257New Zealand Qualifications FrameworkNew Zealand Qualifications FrameworkDirectory of Assessment StandardsDirectory of Assessment StandardsStandard-setting bodiesApproval of programmesApproval of programmesConditions on programme approvalsAccreditation to provide approved programmesAccreditation to provide approved programmes1989 No 80 s 261Conditions on accreditationLapse of accreditationWithdrawal of accreditationTraining schemes and consents to assess against standardsApplication for training scheme approvalConditions of training scheme approvalWithdrawal of training scheme approvalLapse of training scheme approvalConsent to assess against standardsConsent to assess against standardsConditionsWhen a consent expires or ceases to have effectRulesRulesFunctions and powers of Authority in relation to universitiesExercise of certain powers of Authority by Vice-Chancellors Committee1989 No 80 s 260Granting of awardsPowers of Authority in granting of awards1989 No 80 s 254Use of certain terms in name of registered establishmentMinister may consent to registered establishments using certain terms in their names1989 No 80 s 264AFeesFees 1989 No 80 s 266Enforcement powers of AuthorityPower to obtain information1989 No 80 s 255Compliance notices1989 No 80 s 255APowers of entry and inspection1989 No 80 s 78AResearchResearch1989 No 80 s 256Provisions relating to continuation, constitution, and operation of New Zealand Qualifications AuthorityContinuation of New Zealand Qualifications Authority1989 No 80 s 248Constitution1989 No 80 s 249Chief executive 1989 No 80 s 254BDelegation by Authority1989 No 80 s 251Membership of Government Superannuation FundChild care allowancesTaxation1989 No 80 s 254E
   In this Part, unless the context otherwise requires,—
     - **Authority** means the Qualifications Authority
     - **chief executive** means the chief executive of the Authority